Frederik Ibsen: Kolding IF

 On 24 January 2020, Danish 1st Division club Kolding IF confirmed that they had signed Ibsen on a contract until the summer 2021.

 Lyngby

 After one and a half years at Kolding, it was confirmed on 7 June 2021, that newly relegated Danish 1st Division club Lyngby Boldklub, had signed Ibsen on a two-year contract.
+Ibsen left Lyngby at the end of the 2022-23 season, as his contract wasn't renewed.